tinapleez/CocktailoftheWeek/README.md

 .

-***You will need to add your own API to the UriBuilder.
+***You will need to add your own API Key to the UriBuilder.

 ![Animated GIF of Cocktail of the Week App](https://user-images.githubusercontent.com/35104977/42865499-d470b3a6-8a37-11e8-8f83-57e672eda7cb.gif "Animated GIF of Cocktail of the Week App")